DataDog/documentation/content/en/developers/integrations/oauth_for_integrations.md

 Error
 : `invalid_request - Invalid client_id parameter value`

 Until an OAuth client is published, you can only authorize the client from the account it was created in (the partner's sandbox account).
-This error occurs if you try to authorize outside of that account before the client is published.
+This error occurs if you try to authorize the client outside of that account before the client is published.

 ### Forbidden errors related to app keys